 3. Download Family Tree from Ancestry to RootsMagic

-In the future, when you make that systemic connection, you can run a look for changes report and skip this step.
+In the future, when you make that systemic connection, you can run a look-for-changes report and skip this step.

-4. Use RootsMagic Find & Replace Tool
+4. Use the RootsMagic Find & Replace Tool

-• With your Family Tree Maker program open, run the RootsMagic Find & Replace feature.
+With your Family Tree Maker program open, run the RootsMagic Find & Replace feature.

-• Do not use the "replace all" option when making a change.
+Do not use the "replace all" option when making a change.

-• Use the "replace" one at a time option.
+Use the "replace" one at a time option.

-• As you find a location, such as one that includes Co that you want to change to County, find and update that location manually in Family Tree Maker.
+As you find a location, such as one that includes Co, that you want to change to County, find and update that location manually in Family Tree Maker.

-5. Use RootsMagic Place Clean Tool
+5. Use the RootsMagic Place Clean Tool

-• Run the RootsMagic Place Cleaning tool.
+Run the RootsMagic Place Cleaning tool.

-• Sort places with smallest to largest geopolitical entity, such as city, county, state, and country.
+Sort places with smallest to largest geopolitical entity, such as city, county, state, and country.

-• Sort places in reverse order, such as country, state, county, and city.
+Sort places in reverse order, such as country, state, county, and city.

-• Clean up the places that the Family Tree Maker Unrecognized Place Names tool missed.
+Clean up the places that the Family Tree Maker Unrecognized Place Names tool missed.

-• As you find a location that needs fine-tuning, find and update that location manually in Family Tree Maker.
+As you find a location that needs fine-tuning, find and update that location manually in Family Tree Maker.

 6. Auto Sync Family Tree Maker to Ancestry